liamgens/PimpMyGeorge/README.md

 You've heard about Pimp My Ride, but have you heard of Pimp My George?

-This is a command line interface used to add clothing and other accessories to pictures of george foremann, because who needs Photoshop anyways?
+This is a command line interface used to add clothing and other accessories to pictures of George Foreman, because who needs Photoshop anyways?

 ## Getting Started